picosix/cv/README.md

 - Appy microservice architecture with pattern "Messaging" (instead of using RabbitMQ, I used _Redis_ as broker delivery)
 - Use _GraphQL_ on front of services
 - Deploy microservices by _Docker_ containers
+- Using CI tools on git services (bitbucket, gitlab) to improve development process

 The best thing I did is upgrade the old system (NodeJS v0.12) to new structure I described above.
 To upgrade, I followed these steps